 This update was first published on 5 July 2023.
-We've now updated the Teachers’ Guide for Law Making and the Law of Tort document, please see below.
+We've now updated the Teachers’ Guide for Law Making and the Law of Tort on Teach Cambridge, please see below.

 We've reviewed the European Union (EU) law coverage in our specifications for AS and A Level Law (H018/H418).
 We’ve carried out this review as the Department for Education has published new content requirements following the UK's withdrawal from the European Union.